This morning, a giant Trojan horse was parked across the street from Nipissing MPP Vic Fedeli's constituency office in downtown North Bay.

 "Under the leadership of Premier Ford, our government has made record investments in our publicly funded healthcare system to connect more people to the care they need when they need it," he said.

-"Fedeli notes that since 2018 their government has increased the healthcare budget by over 31 per cent, investing over $85 billion into the system this year alone.
+Fedeli notes that since 2018 his government has increased the healthcare budget by over 31 per cent, investing over $85 billion into the system this year alone.

-"We have increased our investment across the hospital sector by 4 per cent for a record two years in a row, we are getting shovels in the ground for over 50 hospital development projects across the province and have added 49 new MRI machines and 50 CT machines at hospitals across the province," said Fedeli.
+"We have increased our investment across the hospital sector by four per cent for a record two years in a row, we are getting shovels in the ground for over 50 hospital development projects across the province and have added 49 new MRI machines and 50 CT machines at hospitals across the province," said Fedeli.

 "This is in addition to the nearly $1 billion to support the innovative ideas of hospitals to make it faster and easier to access surgeries and procedures.
-Together, the actions our government is taking have led Ontario to achieve some of the shortest wait times in Canada, with nearly 80 percent of people receiving their procedure within clinically recommended target times."
+Together, the actions our government is taking have led Ontario to achieve some of the shortest wait times in Canada, with nearly 80 per cent of people receiving their procedure within clinically recommended target times."